chasmack/hummaps/README.md

 * **next** moves to the next page or map
 * **about** links to the GitHub help page

-In the map viewer -
+In the map view -

 * A mouse click increases the zoom
 * A shift mouse click decreases zoom